PAIL (Preparation for Adult Independent Life) subjects

 Curriculum planning is based on the Courtyard’s recognition of key skills that pupils who attend our school need to develop in order to live successful lives and achieve their potential.

-Preparation of Adult Independent Life (PAIL) is a vital component of the curriculum offer at the Courtyard.
+Preparation for Adult Independent Life (PAIL) is a vital component of the curriculum offer at the Courtyard.
 It enables the pupils of the Courtyard to develop knowledge, skills and understanding in areas which will support them as they progress into adulthood.

 The Courtyard’s vision for all its pupils to progress successfully into adulthood by accessing further education, employment or training.
 In order to do this successfully, they need to be communicate with peers/employers through effective interaction and interpretation.